aies-author-2025/techops/template/application documentation.md

 ## Application Functionality

 <div style="color: gray">
-EU AI Act <a href="https://artificialintelligenceact.eu/article/11/" style="color:blue; text-decoration:underline">Article 11</a> paragraph 1, 2, 3
+EU AI Act <a href="https://artificialintelligenceact.eu/article/11/" style="color:blue; text-decoration:underline">Article 11</a> ; <a href="https://artificialintelligenceact.eu/annex/4/" style="color:blue; text-decoration:underline">Annex IV</a>, paragraph 1, 2, 3
 <!-- Info: this section covers the delineation of the general purpose of the system required in Article 1, with a focus on defining what the system should do and how it should work.-->
 <p></p>
 </div>